visgl/loaders.gl/docs/api-reference/core/parse.md

 ### parse(data : ArrayBuffer | String, [, options : Object [, url : String]]) : Promise.Any

-Parses data asynchronously using the provided loader.
+Parses data asynchronously either using the provided loader or loaders, or using the pre-registered loaders (see `register-loaders`).
-Used to parse data with a selected _loader object_.
-An array of `loaders` can be provided, in which case an attempt will be made to autodetect which loader is appropriate for the file (using url extension and header matching).

-The `loaders` parameter can also be omitted, in which case any _loader objects_ previously registered with [`registerLoaders`](docs/api-reference/core/register-loaders) will be used.

 - `data`: loaded data or an object that allows data to be loaded.
 This parameter can be any of the following types:
   - `Response` - `fetch` response object returned by `fetchFile` or `fetch`.